rajaru/csv-mysql/README.md

 csv-mysql
 =========
-   Imports CSV files into MySQL Databases, using multi-values inserts.
+   Imports CSV files into MySQL Databases, using multi-valued inserts.
+Using multiple values is faster upto 16K rows (YMMV, use maxrows option to experiment).
    Validates the columns and ignores additional columns in the data (that are not present in the original table).
    This module does not create target table, it must exist when import is called.
    This module depends on Node-Csv to parse the csv files and Node Mysql to do the